Geomagnetism - 14 of 13

-The infrastructure and activities of our modern technologically-based society can be adversely affected by rapid magnetic-field variations generated by electric currents in the near-Earth space environment, particularly in the ionosphere and magnetosphere.
-This is especially true during so-called "magnetic storms."
+Our technology-based infrastructure can be adversely affected by rapid magnetic-field variations.
+This is especially true during “magnetic storms."

-- Because the ionosphere is heated and distorted during storms, long-range radio communication which relies on sub-ionospheric reflection can be difficult or impossible and global-positioning system (GPS) communications, which relies on radio transmission through the ionosphere, can be degraded.
+- Because the ionosphere is heated and distorted during storms, long-range radio communication that relies on sub-ionospheric reflection can be difficult or impossible and global-positioning system (GPS) communications can be degraded.

-- Ionospheric expansion can enhance satellite drag and thereby make their orbits difficult to control.
+- Ionospheric expansion can increase satellite drag and make their orbits difficult to control.

-- During magnetic storms, satellite electronics can be damaged through the build up and subsequent discharge of static-electric charges, and astronaut and high-altitude pilots can be subjected to increased levels of radiation.
+- During magnetic storms, satellite electronics can be damaged through the build up and discharge of static-electric charges.
+Astronauts and high-altitude pilots can be subjected to increased levels of radiation.

 - Even though rapid magnetic-field variations are generated by currents in space, very real effects can result down here on the Earth’s surface.
 That includes voltage surges in power grids that cause blackouts.